Vallikazam/final2web/README.md

 # Expense Tracker
-## Group: SE-2321 Web2Final ## Student: Alinur Zhumadil
+### Group: SE-2321 Web2Final
+### Student: Alinur Zhumadil

 ## Project Overview
 Expense Tracker is a web application designed to help users manage their finances effectively.
 The application allows users to track their income and expenses, visualize their financial health, and make informed decisions.
-This project is part of the Web2Final course and was developed by Alinur Zhumadil.

 ## Features
 - User registration and login